The changing face of early Australia

 - National Archives of Australia, Julie Stacker and Peri Stewart, Chinese immigrants and Chinese – Australians in New South Wales

 - ABC and Film Australia, Pacific Stories Learning: teachers guide

 - History Trust of South Australia, Migration Museum

 - National Museum of Australia, Horizons: The Peopling of Australia since 1788, exhibition

 - Q Station, Sydney's Quarantine Station

 - Museum of Chinese Australian History, Melbourne

 - Gum San Chinese Heritage Centre , Ararat, Victoria

 - Hou Wang Temple, Atherton, Queensland

-- National Archives of Australia, Fact sheets on migration and citizenship
+- National Archives of Australia, Migration and citizenship

 - Museum Victoria, Journeys to Australia